fxcircus/frontegg-microsoft-social-login-with-api/README.md

-# Google Social Login with Frontegg APIs
+# Microsoft Social Login with Frontegg APIs
 Implementation of [Microsoft social Login](https://docs.frontegg.com/docs/microsoft-login) with Frontegg APIs

 ## How to run